 Scholarly Commons Citation

 Hunter, Nan D., "Expressive Identity: Recuperating Dissent for Equality" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 118.
+118.